kristianfoerster/melodist/README.md

 The `Station` class provides functions to perform the disaggregation procedures for each variable: `disaggregate_temperature()`, `disaggregate_humidity()`, `disaggregate_wind()`, `disaggregate_radiation()`, and `disaggregate_precipitation()`.
 Moreover, an interpolation approach is also available using the `interpolate()` function.

 Hint: It is worth noting that each of the implemented disaggregation methods is directly accessible, e.g., `melodist.precipitation.disagg_prec()`.
-In this case all relevant parameters (e.g., those derived through calibrations) need to provided in the function call.
-This method specific call of functions is not necessary if a station and the corresponding station statistic object is defined.
+In this case all relevant parameters (e.g., those derived through calibrations) need to be provided in the function call.
+This method-specific call of functions is not necessary if a station and the corresponding station statistics object is defined.
 Thus, it is recommended to define objects and to perform the disaggregation procedures using the object’s methods.
-Also, the names and signatures of these functions are likely subject to change in future versions of MELODIST.
+Also, the names and signatures of these functions are likely subject to changes in future versions of MELODIST.

 At least the `method` argument is required for each of the disaggregation functions in a `Station`object.
 Please find below a list of available disaggregation methods for each variable: